 - The break-up narrative.
 For example, she’s all good, you’re all bad (i.e., splitting).

 - Your right to move on from the relationship.
-This occurs even if the abusive woman has begun dating and/or remarried.
+This occurs even if the abusive woman has begun dating and/or remarried once or several times.

-Post-divorce, many clients are treated as standby supply. [*I just coined this term, so proper sourcing, please (yeah, right!)]
-Standby supply is the abusive ex’s unreasonable expectation that you don’t move on with your life — including new intimate relationships — so they can continue to use you as back-up or primary supply.
+Post-divorce, many clients are treated as standby supply. [*I just coined this term, so proper sourcing, please — yeah, right!]
+Standby supply is the abusive ex’s unreasonable expectation that you don’t move on with your life — including new intimate relationships — so they can continue to use you as back-up or primary ego gratifying objects.
 Typically, you’re back-up supply when they’re in a relationship(s) and primary when they’re in between relationships.

 It’s easy to see why your new partner (or potential future partner) wouldn’t be okay with this arrangement.
 And, in case you don’t see a problem with this arrangement, Mr. Codependent, you should have a problem with it, too!

-Breaking up with a borderline girlfriend if you share kids.
+Breaking up with a borderline girlfriend or wife if you share kids.

 Of course, an abusive ex’s attempts to continue to control and exploit you is easier to ignore if you don’t share children.
 In fact, if you don’t share kids why aren’t you No Contact yet?!
 If you do share children, you’re probably already familiar with how the abusive ex uses the kids to emotionally manipulate you into being standby supply.